cs544-wisc/s24/p6/README.md

 ## Corrections/Clarifications

-* November 10th: Added in `--existing` flag
-* November 13th: Added in clarification about the file structure
-* November 14th: Fix q10 to account for single quoute strings
-* November 15th: Added hint about using pivot
-* November 21st: Bumped up timeouts

 ## Cluster Setup

-We have provided you with a `setup.sh` which will download and setup all the necessary files for this project.
+We have provided you with a `setup.sh` which will download and set up all the necessary files for this project.
 Note that you might need to give `setup.sh` executable permission before running it.
 You can do this using:
 ```
 wget https://raw.githubusercontent.com/cs544-wisc/f23/main/p6/setup.sh -O setup.sh